MaddyGuthridge/.dotfiles/README.md

 I manage most tooling using [`mise`](https://mise.jdx.dev/).
 After setting up configurations, it should be trivial to install Mise and run `mise install` to download and install all the tools I use.

+## Dotfile management

+I manage my dotfiles using [`tuckr`](https://github.com/RaphGL/Tuckr).
+After the bootstrapping process (which uses `mise` to execute `tuckr` without installing it), `tuckr` should be added just by running `mise install`.
+From there, you can refer to its documentation to make any changes you desire.

 ## What's what

 * [`Sources`](./Sources): Sourced files for Bash and ZSH